+"Permanent makeup, semi-permanent makeup, cosmetic tattooing, and micropigmentation are all names for the same thing, which is implementing pigment into the papillary layer of the dermis," explains Bray.
 When it comes to differentiating permanent makeup versus semi-permanent makeup, Bray believes it's important to know that many artists use different names for the same procedures due to cultural differences, artistic expression, and marketing.
 This can get confusing. "[Cosmetic tattoo] regulations in the U.S. vary from state to state, and, of course, regulations vary from country to country," explains Bray.
-"Technically in the United States, all treatments are considered permanent from a health department standpoint."
+"Technically, in the United States, all treatments are considered permanent from a health department standpoint."

 Advancements in Permanent Makeup

 Our experts say that though the trend is changing, the pigments injected with permanent makeup tattoos used to have iron oxide.
 According to Miramontes, “The pigment could change to a green or reddish color over time, depending on the product that was used and how your skin reacts to it.”
 Swain shares another concern with iron oxide pigments.
 “They can migrate during an MRI because the dye has metal in it.
 The metal is attracted to a magnet [in the MRI machine] and can expand the makeup,” warns Swain.
 “The wrong pigment can also explode the tattoo during certain laser treatments and can cause scarring.”

 Fortunately, pigments have advanced a great deal in recent years.
 "Now pigments are made especially for the permanent makeup industry and specifically for the face.
 The skin on the face is very different than the rest of the body,” says Bray.
 “The combination of advancements in pigments and the fading process allows for a beautiful cosmetic solution that won't simply be washed off but can be tweaked as years go on."